UniversityOfNottingham/mapbox-boilerplate/README.md

 ## Components

 * **Story Map.** Using the same content as [this Mapbox example](https://www.mapbox.com/mapbox.js/example/v1.0.0/scroll-driven-navigation/).
 Map focus is changed on scroll and when clicking each section or map markers.
 Uses GeoJSON.
+Note: Uses `position: sticky` and `blend-mode` in CSS, so needs Firefox, Safari, Chrome 56+ or Opera 46+.